HomeDing/homeding.github.io/elements/light/neo.md

 tags: ["Element", "Light"]
 layout: "page.njk"
 excerpt: >
   The Neo Element implements using LED Stripes and LED panels based on the ws2812 chip and protocol and provides some color animations and transitions.
-  Neopixels is a brand name for LED stripes with the ws2812 chip.
+  Neopixels is a brand name for LED stripes with the ws2812 chips.
 ---

 These LED stripes and RGB LEDs are using the ws2812 chip with a specific protocol that sends RGB values over a 1 wire data line.
 Multiple LEDs on a single data line are chained so the data goes through the first LED to the next one.
 Every LED is taking of the very first RGB value and passes on all the others.

 <!--
 If you require more complex light situations and light animations